-If an insertion tool comes into contact with explosives or explosive gases, an explosion could occur.
-When working on certain materials and when using certain materials in machine parts, sparks and ignition can occur.
+If a warm insertion tool comes into contact with explosives, an explosion could occur.
+During operation with certain materials as well as use of certain materials in machine parts, sparks and ignition can occur.
 Explosions will lead to severe injuries or death.

-- Never operate the machine in any explosive environment. - Never use the machine near flammable materials, fumes or dust. - Make sure that there are no undetected sources of gas or explosives.
+- Never operate the machine in any explosive environment. - Never use the machine near flammable materials, fumes or dust. - Make sure that there are no undetected sources of gas or explosives. - Never drill in an old hole.

-WARNING Unexpected movements
+MARNING Unexpected movements

-The insertion tool is exposed to heavy strains when the machine is used.
-The insertion tool may break due to fatigue after a certain amount of use.
-If the insertion tool breaks or gets stuck, there may be sudden and unexpected movement that can cause injuries.
+The inserted tool is exposed to heavy strains when the machine is used.
+The inserted tool may break due to fatigue after a certain amount of use.
+If the inserted tool breaks or gets stuck, there may be sudden and unexpected movement that can cause injuries.
 Furthermore, losing your balance or slipping may cause injury.

 - Make sure that you always keep a stable position with your feet as far apart as your shoulder width, and keeping a balanced body weight. - Always inspect the equipment prior to use.
-Never use the equipment if you suspect that it is damaged. - Make sure that the handles are clean and free of grease and oil. - ► Keep your feet away from the insertion tool. - Stand firmly and always hold on to the machine with both hands. - ► Never start the machine when it is lying on the ground. - ► Never 'ride' on the machine with one leg over the handle. - ▶ Never strike or abuse the equipment. - Check regularly for wear on the insertion tool, and check whether there are any signs of damage or visible cracks. - ▶ Pay attention and look at what you are doing.
+Never use the equipment if you suspect that it is damaged. - Make sure that the handles are clean and free of grease and oil. - ► Keep your feet away from the inserted tool. - Stand firmly and always hold on to the machine with both hands. - ► Never drill in an old hole. - ► Never start the machine when it is lying on the ground. - Never 'ride' on the machine with one leg over the handle. - ▶ Never strike or abuse the equipment. - Check regularly for wear on the insertion tool, and check whether there are any signs of damage or visible cracks. - ▶ Pay attention and look at what you are doing.